Public Seminar: Managing financial and cybercrime in the Greater Bay Area

 In the Greater Bay Area, Macau and Hong Kong have respectively established a regulatory framework dealing with the financial crime.

-Therefore, the purpose of this roundtable discussion is to analyze the recent development of the regulatory framework dealing with financial crime in Macau and the controversies about the nexus between cyber security and the right to privacy and free speech both in Macau and Hong Kong.
+Therefore, the purpose of this round table discussion is to analyse the recent development of the regulatory framework dealing with financial crime in Macao and the controversies about the nexus between cyber security and the right to privacy and free speech both in Macao and Hong Kong.